-Our research community is one of our greatest strengths, providing a lively and inspiring environment for the development of new ideas, new connections and new sounds.
+Our research community of academic staff, postdoctoral researchers and postgraduate students is one of our greatest strengths.
+It provides a lively and inspiring environment for the development of new ideas, new connections and new sounds.

 Our large cohort of postgraduate students has an impressively wide international profile.
 Our externally funded projects also frequently bring globally leading scholars to Manchester to collaborate with our researchers.

 We are heavily involved in networks of interdisciplinary scholarship, working with colleagues interested in music, culture and sound across the University, the city and in other academic and music-related institutions around the world.

 We cultivate strong collaborative relationships with our partners in the cultural industries, commercial sector and community, ensuring that our research has real and meaningful impact locally, nationally and internationally.

 We regularly host major conferences, symposia and workshops, as well as practice-led festivals of new music.
 These include New Music North West and the biannual festivals of acousmatic music mounted by Manchester Theatre in Sound (MANTIS).

 Our weekly term-time Thursday research afternoons encompass workshops, masterclasses, research fora and seminars, ensuring that Manchester fosters a lively and inspiring environment for musical research.

 Find out more about research centres, networks and groups in Music at Manchester.